La Rioja: Province of Logroño

-Up to the 19th century the territory remained divided between the provinces of Burgos and Soria.
+In the 18th century, the territory remained divided between the intendences of Burgos and Soria.
 The region was taken by Napoleonic forces in the Peninsular War and remained solidly in French hands until 1814.
 In the 1810 project of Llorente it was to be a part of the prefecture of Arlanzón with its capital in Burgos.
 The Cortes of Cádiz declared La Rioja an independent province at the time of the Liberal Constitution of 1812, and during the Liberal Triennium in January 1822 the province of Logroño was created by royal decree as part of the administrative reform of Riego, taking in the whole of the historical territory of La Rioja.
 However, Ferdinand VII soon annulled these decisions and restored most of the previous territorial divisions.
 In the 1833 reorganization, a province of Logroño was again formed within the region of Castilla la Vieja.
 The province increased its territory temporarily in 1841.

 Autonomous community

-In 1980 the province changed its name to La Rioja, and following the adoption of the Estatuto de San Millán in 1982, during the reorganization following the Spanish transition to democracy, it was constituted as a uni-provincial autonomous community,.
+In 1980 the province changed its name to La Rioja, and following the adoption of the Estatuto de San Millán in 1982, during the reorganization following the Spanish transition to democracy, it was constituted as a uni-provincial autonomous community.
 It is the second-smallest autonomous community in Spain and has the smallest population; half of its 174 municipalities have populations under 200.
 Nearly half of its citizens live in the capital.